Fair use policies are fairly common among internet providers and they exist to ensure a high quality of service for all customers.

 However, a professional photographer may sometimes require that pictures are of 300 ppi or more, for high quality prints, or if a picture is required for large format printing, such as with a banner or wall board.

-The problem is that 300 ppi photos require almost 16x the storage space of a 72 ppi picture.
+The problem is that 300 ppi photos require almost 16x the storage space of a 72 ppi picture, when reproduced at the same physical size.

 This is another reason for our fair use policy for storage.